EGI-Federation/SVG-advisories/2013/SVG:Advisory-SVG-2013-5244.md

 Introduction
 ============

 The default installation of glite-ce-yaim-cream-ce creates a configuration file which contains Axis2 administration credentials.
 This file is created with insecure permissions.

-This advisory is updated as the software has been fixed in both the EMI 2 distrubution and the EGI UMD 2.
+This advisory is updated as the software has been fixed in both the EMI 2 distribution and the EGI UMD 2.

 Details
 =======

 The file $CATALINA_HOME/webapps/ce-cream/WEB-INF/conf/axis2.xml contains userName and password parameters.
 The password is randomly generated when the CREAM RPM is installed.
 By default the axis2.xml configuration file is world readable.
 An authenticated user could access this file and subsequently use these credentials to administer the Axis service.
 Existing components could be disabled or new components uploaded.

 (Updated on 8th April 2013)

 Updated RPMS are now available.

 We strongly recommend sites update with the new version, especially if they have not already carried out the mitigation action below.

 This advisory continues to be distributed under the AMBER TLP restriction, and will be made public in 2 weeks.

 Risk Category